abdoo8080/tutorials/quantize_and_compile_tf_models/quantize_and_compile_tf_models.md

     ```

 ## Next Steps
-Now that you have quantized and compiled model, copy `<your model name>` directory into the SD card on the Ultra96v2 and follow the instructions in [Running a quantized model in the Ultra96v2](TODO).
+Now that you have quantized and compiled model, copy `xmodel` directory into the SD card on the Ultra96v2 and follow the instructions in [Running a quantized model in the Ultra96v2](TODO).